CCCMcluster/CCCM-IM-handbook/_sources/part1/communication.md

 * **Face your audience, not your slides.** You are trying to convince, your audience, not the slides.

-* **Avoid complexity.**  Unnescessary complexity is a barrier for comprehension and can cause your audience to disengage with the topic.
+* **Avoid complexity.**  Unnecessary complexity is a barrier for comprehension and can cause your audience to disengage with the topic.

 * **Rehearse, rehearse, rehearse.**